 Now take your sandwich and roll it though the machine.

 Remove the sandwich from the machine and see what you have!
-We used the Camellia steel rule die to make these fun flower shapes!
+We used the Camellia steel rule die (Pansy makes a great alternative!) to make these fun flower shapes!

 We turned the flat petals into dimensional flowers by forming the flowers around a felt ball using a little hot glue!
 This die has a lot of possibilities!